waiwera/waiwera/doc/user/setup_sources.rst

 The deliverability **"threshold"** value gives the option of switching on the deliverability control only when the pressure drops below the specified threshold pressure, and deactivating it again if the pressure rises back over the threshold.
 This option can be used, for example, for history matching simulations in which measured flow rates are specified for a well, but the model permeability is insufficient to maintain the specified flow rates without the pressure dropping towards zero, stalling the simulation.
 In such cases, using the "threshold" option causes the measured flow rates to be treated effectively as a target, with the well switching to deliverability if the target cannot be met.

+When a deliverability control is used to model a production well, normally the flow rate should be limited to production only (i.e. if the pressure drops below the reference pressure, the well will not flow), by using a direction control (see :ref:`direction`).

 For example, the source below has the simplest possible type of deliverability control, in which both the reference pressure (2 bar) and productivity index (10\ :sup:`-12` m\ :sup:`3`) are constant:
 :